rahatchd/vim-relief/README.md

 Inspiration
 -----------

-I would be remiss not to acknowledge:
-1. [gruvbox](https://github.com/morhetz/gruvbox) for the OG theme of vim-relief (not pre-installed with theme now),
-2. [desktop](https://www.reddit.com/r/desktops/) for the motivation to compile this conf,
-3. and my colleague [Hatef](https://github.com/wildthingz), who got me started on my journey to minimal but flashy development.
+I would be remiss not to acknowledge my colleague [Hatef](https://github.com/wildthingz), who got me started on my journey to minimal but flashy workflows.

 Installation
 ------------